saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part2.md

 }
 ```

-^CP^ After re-compiling and re-installing (either by using the green 'Play'
-button to the top right of the CloudPebble editor, or by clicking 'Run Build'
-and 'Install and Run' on the 'Compilation' screen), the watchface should feature
-a much more interesting font.

-^LC^ After re-compiling and re-installing with `pebble build && pebble install`,
+After re-compiling and re-installing with `pebble build && pebble install`,
 the watchface should feature a much more interesting font.

 An example screenshot is shown below: